 Reduction of Corticosteroid Dosage: Do not discontinue systemic, topical, or inhaled corticosteroids abruptly upon initiation with DUPIXENT.
 Reductions in corticosteroid dose, if appropriate, should be gradual and performed under the direct supervision of a physician.
 Reduction in corticosteroid dose may be associated with systemic withdrawal symptoms and/or unmask conditions previously suppressed by systemic corticosteroid therapy.

-Atopic Dermatitis Patients with Comorbid Asthma: Advise patients not to adjust or stop their asthma treatments without consultation with their physicians.
+Patients with Co-Morbid Asthma: Advise patients with atopic dermatitis or CRSwNP who have co-morbid asthma not to adjust or stop their asthma treatments without consultation with their physician.

 Parasitic (Helminth) Infections: It is unknown if DUPIXENT will influence the immune response against helminth infections.
 Treat patients with pre-existing helminth infections before initiating therapy with DUPIXENT.
 If patients become infected while receiving treatment with DUPIXENT and do not respond to anti-helminth treatment, discontinue treatment with DUPIXENT until the infection resolves.